hpcleuven/VscDocumentation/source/compute/portal/ondemand/jupyterlab.rst

       By default, your top-level notebook directory points to $VSC_DATA.
-You can switch to other available cluster storage (such as scratch) by entering the full path into the 'Top-level work directory' or 'Working Directory' text field.
+You can switch to other available cluster storage (such as scratch) by entering the full path into the 'Working Directory' text field.

    .. tab-item:: VUB
       :sync: vub